-Prior to releasing the footage, Charlotte-Mecklenburg Police Chief Kerr Putney told reporters on Saturday that evidence showed that Scott was in possession of a handgun during the confrontation.
+Prior to releasing the footage, Charlotte-Mecklenburg Police Chief Kerr Putney told reporters on Saturday that evidence shows that Scott was in possession of a handgun during the confrontation.
 He also said that Scott was in possession of marijuana at the time.

 "The footage itself will not create in anyone's mind absolute certainty as to what this case represents and what the outcome should be," said Putney, who described the videos as supporting other evidence, rather than being standalone proof.